sabrina-beck/recipes-cart/README.md

 - Configures dependency injection for use cases and repository implementations.

 Starts the HTTP server and provides runtime configuration.

+### 🧪 Testing Strategy

+The testing approach reflects the project’s modular architecture:

+- **Unit tests** focus on isolated business logic inside the `domain` module (e.g. UseCases, value objects).
+- **Integration tests** are implemented in each port module (e.g. `output/postgres`) to verify persistence behavior with a real PostgreSQL container using Testcontainers.
+- **End-to-end integration tests** run in the `app` module and call the system through the input ports (HTTP API).
+These tests boot the full application and validate actual runtime behavior.

+This structure ensures each module can be tested in isolation and promotes confidence in the application end-to-end.

 ### ✅ Benefits of this architecture
 - **Separation of concerns**: Business logic is completely isolated from external systems and how data is received or exposed.